Frequently Asked Questions

 No. All of our services are free of charge, apart from our Helpline which is at a local call rate.

-We offer a confidential and anonymous Emotional Support Line; Counselling Services, an ISVA Service, a Peer Group and a Mindfulness Group.
-We also offer Training to professionals.
+We offer a confidential and anonymous Emotional Support Line; Emotional Support Email, Counselling Services, an ISVA Service, Trauma informed support groups and our Keystone Project to support parents or carers of children and/or young people who have experienced sexual violence.
+We also offer RSACC Training to professionals.

 An ISVA is an Independent Sexual Violence Advisor; a trained specialist who offers non-judgemental, practical and emotional support to survivors of sexual abuse who are thinking of reporting to the police.
 To read more on this service go to: ISVA Support.
 If you would like to refer yourself, please call 01325 354119

 If you have reported to the police and your case is in the criminal justice system we offer you support throughout the whole process, for as long as it takes.
 However it is always your choice to engage with us and you can stop receiving support at any time.

 Do I have to report to the police to access your ISVA service?

 No. However, if you wish to report to the Police we can provide information about this process.
 We will respect whatever decision you make about whether to report or not.
 If you then decide not to report to the police, we can offer you support for a limited period of 3 months

 Can I access the ISVA service if I am already engaged with another agency/other agencies?

 If you feel that we are the right service to offer you support you can access our ISVA service regardless of whether you are engaged in other services.

 If my case is being handled by a Police force outside of the RSACC area (Durham), can you still help me?